Communication Sciences and Disorders B.A.Sc.

 Certification and Licensure

 In order to work in the state of Minnesota, speech-language pathologists must hold a Master's degree, a certificate of clinical competence from the American speech-Language-Hearing association (ASHA) and license from either the MN Dept of Health or MN Dept of Educ.
-Audiologist must hold a doctoral degree, a certificate of clinical competency from ASHA or board certification from the American Baord of Audiology, and a license from the MN Dept of Health.
+Audiologists must hold a doctoral degree, a certificate of clinical competency from ASHA or board certification from the American Academy of Audiology, and a license from the MN Dept of Health.